Kong/kong/UPGRADE.md

   reference](https://docs.konghq.com/0.14.x/admin-api/#add-sni) for
   more details.
 - On the `/certificates` endpoint, the `snis` attribute is not specified as a comma-separated list anymore.
-It must be specified as a JSON array, or using the url-formencoded array notation of other recent Admin API endpoints.
+It must be specified as a JSON array or using the url-formencoded array notation of other recent Admin API endpoints.
 See the [Admin API reference](https://docs.konghq.com/0.14.x/admin-api/#add-certificate) for